10 Palm Trees That Grow in Virginia (with Pictures)

 Mature Mediterranean Fan Palm (Chamaerops humilis).
 Photo by Wiki Commons.

-The European Fan Palm is also known as Mediterranean Palm.
-This slow growing palm is native to the Mediterranean region of Europe and northern Africa.
-This palm is very attractive, bushy, evergreen that is extremely tough.
+The European Fan Palm, also known as the Mediterranean Palm, is a slow-growing palm native to the Mediterranean region of Europe and northern Africa.

 7. Dwarf Palmetto Palm (Sabal minor)